 Section 1.
 Hours of Duty.
 The normally scheduled workweek for employees affected by this contract shall be the equivalent of forty (40) hours per week on a Port payroll week basis.
-The workweek shall consist of five (5) consecutive eight (8) hour days with two (2) consecutive days off, or four (4) consecutive ten (10) hour days with three (3) consecutive days off for certain Airfield Operations Specialists, certain Senior Operations Controllers, and certain Access Controllers, as specified below.
+The workweek shall consist of five (5) consecutive eight (8) hour days with two (2) consecutive days off, or four (4) consecutive ten (10) hour days with three (3) consecutive days off for employees except as otherwise noted.

 The normal scheduled workday shall include a one-half (1/2) hour meal period and two (2) fifteen (15) minute rest periods.
 These rest and meal periods shall be paid at the employee's regular rate of pay.
-If an employee does not get a lunch break, the employee shall be paid an extra one-half (1/2) hours pay.
+If an employee does not get a lunch break, the employee shall be paid an extra one-half (1/2) hours pay except as otherwise noted.